afcarl/poodle/README.md

 # Contacts

-Poodle is developed by [CriticalHop](https://criticalhop.com), a team of dedicated AI planning engineers.
+Poodle is maintained by [CriticalHop](https://criticalhop.com), a team of dedicated AI planning engineers.
 If you have any questions, feel free to open a [github issue](https://github.com/criticalhop/poodle/issues) and chat with @grandrew and the team at `##poodle` on [freenode](https://freenode.net/).

+Poodle is a very large project and will not be possible without community support.
+Translating full Python into planning domain and writing a fast solver that understands itself is absolutely wild idea that one day may become an important step towards the the Artificial General Intelligence.
+So we are committed to Open Source and welcome any help.

-If you are interested in joining the project, or wish to use the enterprise edition please write us at info@criticalhop.com or reach out directly to me at andrew@criticalhop.com or [@Andrew_Gree](https://twitter.com/Andrew_Gree) on twitter.
+If you are interested in joining the project, please write us at info@criticalhop.com or reach out directly to me at andrew@criticalhop.com or [@Andrew_Gree](https://twitter.com/Andrew_Gree) on twitter.

+We do have plans on creating commercial hosted service to support the project but as of today the main focus of CriticalHop team is delivering [kubectl-val](https://github.com/criticalhop/kubectl-val), the AI-powered kubernetes configuration validation software.

 --
 Andrew Gree and the team